Rarst/composer-in-wp/content/recipe/core-package.md

 description = How to create Composer package for WordPress core -->

 Composer works best with code accompanied by `composer.json` and that is something WordPress core hadn't adopted yet.
-While [ticket #23912](http://core.trac.wordpress.org/ticket/23912) is brewing, there is a bit of tinkering involved to create shim package for core.
+There is a bit of tinkering involved to create shim package for core.

+If you are not interested in details you could skip that and use [`johnpbloch/wordpress`](https://packagist.org/packages/johnpbloch/wordpress) fork with the one purpose of adding Composer support.

 ## Create Custom Package